Score and Verify Your OASIS+ Projects

 3. Generate Verification Form

-1. Access Project View: Click the Project Title link within your proposal submission.
+1. Access Project View: Click the Project Title link within your domain submission.

 2. Generate Form: Click Generate Project Verification Form to create the J.P-3 document.